leadership programme to develop National OA Actions

 • Communications Pack

-Members might use these materials to: (1) Amplify their leadership role on OA; (2) Create talking points for climate or ocean conferences; (3) Communicate with colleagues within their own government or organization; (4) Support education and outreach efforts; and (5) Begin drafting their own OA Action Plans.
+You can use these materials to: 1) Amplify their leadership role on OA; 2) Create talking points for climate or ocean conferences; 3) Communicate with colleagues within their own government or organization; 4) Support education and outreach efforts; and 5) Begin drafting their own OA Action Plans.

 Suggested approaches to OA Action Planning and guidance available from the OA Alliance.